lifeomic/terraform-plan-parser/README.md

 specification for this binary file format so, at this time, it is safer to parse the somewhat structured textual output that gets written to `stdout`.

+## Why should I use this?

+This parser allows the textual log output from `terraform plan` to be converted to JSON which is more machine readable.

+Here are some suggested use cases:

+- Send notification when certain types of changes are detected.
+  For example, email security team if an IAM policy is modified.
+- Validate that certain changes are allowed for a given _change management_ request before invoking `terraform apply`.
+- Kick-off a special workflow for certain types of changes to the infrastructure (possibly, before calling `terraform apply`).

+If you wish to perform linting or enforcement of best practices then your better option might be to analyze the source terraform code instead of only looking at the changes that are described by the `terraform plan` output.

 ## Usage

 ### JavaScript API